Blood Test Results Explained

 Whether your results are within the normal range or outside, it can be hard to know what to do with the insight you’ve gained.

-We take a look at each of the biomarkers in our Better You Health Check test and provide tips on how to improve results that are outside the normal ranges.
+We take a look at some of the key biomarkers in our tests and provide tips on how to improve results that are outside the normal ranges.
 As well as advice on why you should keep tracking even if your results are normal.

 Vitamin B12 is known as an essential nutrient which means the body is unable to produce it, so we must get it through our diet.
 It is key to the normal function of the brain and nervous system as well as the formation of red blood cells and helps to create DNA.
 Vitamin B12 enables the release of energy by aiding the body in the absorption of folic acid (folate/B9).